RevealBi/Documentation/docs/user/visualization-types/choropleth-map.md

 *Location names* column in your data set has to match the actual geographic units on the selected map.
 For example, if you choose the USA map, you need to provide a column in your data set containing state names.

-To have your location column recognized by Analytics, provide the locations' full names or official 2- or 3-letter abbreviations.
+To have your location column recognized by Reveal, provide the locations' full names or official 2- or 3-letter abbreviations.
 Be consistent with the format you provide and don't mix full names and abbreviations.

 Find more specific information about the Location format and requirements in [How to prepare Your Data for a Choropleth Map](location-data-requirements).